 Hiring the right staff is one of the most important things your business can do.
-But how you go about turning down candidates is also crucial.
+But how you tell candidates they didn’t get the job is also crucial.
 After all, most companies reject far more people than they hire and in today’s interconnected world people can share their experiences more easily than ever.

 This means that word about the type of candidate experience you offer can quickly spread.
 We know they’re looking: 95% of job seekers tell us that insight into company reputation is somewhat or extremely important.
 How you handle rejection is part of the candidate experience, and impacts your reputation.